-When I got Joelle’s first email it seemed like a classic Tuscan wedding, the kind I often do: the bride and groom born in one state but live in another and have family and friends scattered all over the globe.
+When I got Joelle’s first email it seemed like a classic destination wedding, the kind I often do.
+The bride and groom born in one state but live in another and have family and friends scattered all over the globe.

 “Great!”
 I thought, “a nice multicultural Tuscan wedding, my favorite kind!”

-They did not delude my expectations: the French-born bride was also a citizen in Belgium, which is also her parents and groom’s home.
+They did not delude my expectations: the French-born bride was also a citizen in Belgium.
+This country is also her parents and groom’s home.
 On the other hand, the groom was born in East Germany and had family and ancestors in Russia.
 Logistically they both lived in Australia, thus making it almost impossible to gather all of the documentation needed for a civil marriage…!
-A symbolic ceremony was the most logical choice and gave us the opportunity to go wild with the decorations and afternoon activities.
-Oh yes, after spending the Epiphany weekend here, Joelle and Toli decided to get married in a beautiful liberty-style villa in the commune of Barberino Valdelsa.
-The couple’s closest family members stayed in the main part of the villa and their friends booked the apartments on the farmland.
+A symbolic ceremony was the most logical choice.
+It gave us the opportunity to go wild with the decorations and afternoon activities.
+Oh yes, after spending the Epiphany weekend here, Joelle and Toli decided to get married in a beautiful liberty-style villa.
+The couple’s closest family members stayed in the main part of the villa.
+Their friends booked the apartments on the farmland.

 A few days before the wedding I accompanied Toli and Joelle to try out the hairdresser and the catering.
-The bride chose to have her hair up on one side which suited her wonderfully and would be perfect with her pearl-grey gown.
+The bride chose to have her hair up on one side.
+In this way she suited her wonderfully and would be perfect with her pearl-grey gown.

-The catering was a success and the bride and groom walked out with the final draft of the menu and table arrangements and décor decided, also thanks to Super Gabriella’s suggestions.
+The catering was a success!
+Bride and groom walked out with the final draft of the menu, table arrangements and décor decided.
+A special thanks to Super Gabriella’s suggestions.

-Jen, the photographer, had also started early that morning, taking pictures of the villa’s outdoor locations: even if it was the end of September, the weather was still warm so we were able to have both the ceremony and the dinner outside, in the villa’s front garden.
+Jen, the photographer, had also started early that morning, taking pictures of the villa’s outdoor locations.
+Even if it was the end of September, the weather was still warm.
+We were able to have both the ceremony and the dinner outside, in the villa’s front garden.